 Here, “dai-” means “greatly.”
 This is a top-quality sake made from rice polished more than 50%.

-The highest quality sake, for example, would be junmai-daiginjō-shu (純米大吟醸酒).
-Bring your wallet.
+An example of a high-quality sake, for example, would be junmai-daiginjō-shu (純米大吟醸酒).
+Don’t forget your wallet.

 Traditional sake goes through two pasteurization processes to ensure that the drink will remain safe and delicious on the shelf for a year.
 By contrast, nama-sake is pasteurized only once and should be drunk within six months of brewing before it becomes cloudy or ages early.
 Once opened, a bottle should be consumed within two weeks.